 Some practical tips to successfully approach Argentine consumers are the following:

-The number of people with access to the Internet continued to grow in 2011.
-Network expansion allows people to connect from multiple locations such as offices, cyber-cafes, phone booths, etc. Over twenty five million people (more than half of the population of Argentina) were Internet users in 2011.
+The number of people with Internet access continued to grow in 2012, although at a moderate 2 percent rate.
+Network expansion allows people to connect from multiple locations such as offices, cyber-cafes, phone booths, etc. Over 25 million people (over half the Argentine population) were Internet users in 2011.
 E-commerce activity has grown tenfold since 2000 in peso terms.

-The Argentine Government plans to call public tenders to lay 12,500 km of cable in 2012 as part of the country's federal fiber network project “Argentina Conectada”.
-This deployment adds to the recently announced deployment of 12,500 km of fiber during 2011.
+The Argentine Government plans to call public tenders to lay 13,500 km (8,388 mi.) of cable in 2013 as part of the country's federal fiber network project “Argentina Conectada”.
+This will add to the already-installed 8,000 km (4,971 mi.) of fiber.
 Once the national fiber platform is fully deployed, more than 1,400 cities and localities across Argentina will have connectivity.
+To date, the GOA has invested more than $484 million.

-Sales via Internet have not reached the same levels as in other countries.
-A large percentage of Internet users make purchases through traditional channels after consulting the Internet.
-On-line sales have a higher rate of acceptance in the interior of the country, where the variety of products is more limited and delivery is an increasingly important sales tool.
+While sales via Internet have not traditionally reached the same levels as in other countries, a study conducted by Prince & Cook showed an increase of approximately 50 percent in 2011.
+Online purchases using credit cards represented 68.3 percent of total online transactions, up from 30 percent in 2009.
+This may be due to the boom experienced by discount coupon sales and a growing confidence in electronic payment sites.
+Online sales have also a high rate of acceptance in the interior of the country, where the variety of products available is more limited and delivery is an increasingly important sales tool.

 U.S. exporters should take into account that locally manufactured products and those products imported from other MERCOSUR countries will have a price and duty advantage.
 Customized services and products can still charge price premiums demanded by the high end of the population in certain geographical areas.
 Argentina has been traditionally characterized by high prices, high costs, and relatively low competitive pressures due to highly concentrated markets.
 Please refer to Chapter 5: Trade Regulations, Customs, and Standards for more information on import tariffs.